thanpolas/toddmotto.github.io/_posts/2014-01-29-mastering-the-module-pattern.md

 title: Mastering the Module Pattern
 ---

-I'm a massive fan of JavaScript's Module Pattern and I'd like to shame some use cases and differences in the pattern, and why they're important.
+I'm a massive fan of JavaScript's Module Pattern and I'd like to share some use cases and differences in the pattern, and why they're important.
 The Module Pattern is what we'd call a "design pattern", and it's extremely useful for a vast amount of reasons.
 My main attraction to the Module Pattern (and it's variant, the Revealing Module Pattern) are because it makes scoping a breeze, and doesn't overcomplicate JavaScript design.

 It also keeps things very simple and easy to read and use, uses Objects in a very nice way, and doesn't bloat your code with repetitive `this` and `prototype` declarations.
 I thought I'd share some insight as to the awesome parts of the Module, and how you can master it and it's variants and features.